lynnfaraday/aresmush.com/ares/partials/local_mac_setup.md

 4. If you want the Redis database server to be running all the time, set it up as a Homebrew service using `brew services start redis`.
 Otherwise you'll have to start it every time you want to use it by typing `redis-server /usr/local/etc/redis.conf`.

 5. Clone the aresmush and ares-webportal code repositories to your local drive.
 They must reside in adjacent directories (e.g. /home/Users/you/Code/aresmush and /home/Users/you/Code/ares-webportal).
-See the [Editing Code](/tutorials/code/edit-code) tutorial for help.
+See the [Editing Code](/tutorials/code/edit-code) tutorial for help using GitHub desktop to clone the game.

-6. From the aresmush directory, run `bin/configure` then `bin/wipedb` to set up the game.
+6. From the aresmush directory, run the following scripts to set up the game:

+        cp -r install/game.distr game
+        mkdir game/logs
+        chmod +x bin/*
+        bin/configure
+        bin/wipedb

-7. Now you can start the game using `bin/devstart` in the aresmush directory and start the web portal using `bin/devportal` from the ares-webportal directory.
+8. Start the game using `bin/devstart` in the aresmush directory.

+9. Start the web portal using `bin/devportal` from the ares-webportal directory.
 The development web portal runs on http://localhost:4200.